 1. Is the special status being rescinded?

-Congress isn’t going that far, and Trump, who has always had the power to suspend it with an executive order, has said nothing to suggest that’s on the table.
-Instead, the measure adopted by Congress would require the U.S. secretary of state to certify -- as part of an annual report report to Congress -- whether Hong Kong remains “sufficiently autonomous” from Beijing to justify its unique treatment under U.S. law.
+Congress hasn’t gone that far, and Trump, who has always had the power to suspend it with an executive order, has said nothing to suggest that’s on the table.
+Instead, the law, S. 1838, requires the U.S. secretary of state to certify -- as part of an annual report report to Congress -- whether Hong Kong remains “sufficiently autonomous” from Beijing to justify its unique treatment under U.S. law.
 That includes assessing the degree to which Hong Kong’s autonomy had been eroded by the government of China.
 (Hong Kong is part of China but has a different legal and economic system, a holdover from its time as a British colony.)
-The proposed law would also sanction officials deemed responsible for human rights abuses and undermining the city’s autonomy.
+The law also provides for sanctions against officials deemed responsible for human rights abuses or undermining the city’s autonomy.

-2. What would losing that status mean for Hong Kong?
+3. What would losing it mean for Hong Kong?

 An estimated $38 billion in trade between Hong Kong and the U.S. could be jeopardized.
 “Longer term, people might have a second thought about raising money or doing business in Hong Kong,” said Kevin Lai, chief economist for Asia excluding Japan at Daiwa Capital Markets.
 It would be “the nuclear option” and “the beginning of the death of Hong Kong as we know it,” said Steve Tsang, director of the University of London’s SOAS China Institute.

-Enacting the law would introduce more uncertainty into the relationship between the U.S. and China, strained by an ongoing trade war, the Hong Kong protests and other issues.
-In addition to the annual review of Hong Kong’s trading status, the measure would require the president to freeze U.S.-based assets of, and deny entry to the U.S. by, any individuals found responsible for abducting and torturing human rights activists in Hong Kong.
+The law introduces more uncertainty into the relationship between the U.S. and China, strained by an ongoing trade war, the Hong Kong protests and other issues.
+In addition to the annual review of Hong Kong’s trading status, the measure requires the president to freeze U.S.-based assets of, and deny entry to the U.S. by, any individuals found responsible for abducting and torturing human rights activists in Hong Kong.
 Such sanctions could come sooner than a suspension of the trading status.
 If it were to happen, it would obviously complicate things further.

 When Britain handed Hong Kong back to China, the Chinese government pledged that the city would have a “high degree of autonomy” in its legal and economic affairs for 50 years, under an arrangement known as “one country, two systems.”
 The 2019 U.S. report on conditions in Hong Kong said the city’s autonomy was “sufficient -- although diminished.”
 After the protests erupted in June, the State Department said that “continued erosion” of Hong Kong’s autonomy put its “long-established status in international affairs” at risk.

 As a largely leaderless movement, the Hong Kong protests have made no official request for international assistance.
-But some prominent Hong Kong pro-democracy activists including Joshua Wong have testified in Washington in favor of the bill, seeking to put pressure on China.
+But some prominent Hong Kong pro-democracy activists including Joshua Wong had testified in Washington in favor of the bill, seeking to put pressure on China.
 On the streets of Hong Kong, some protesters have made clear their interest in U.S. support by waving American flags, singing “The Star-Spangled Banner” and calling on Trump to “liberate” Hong Kong.
-But Trump has been much quieter about Hong Kong than he has about China’s trade practices, for instance.
-Trump even congratulated China on its 70th anniversary under Communist rule.

 --With assistance from Josh Wingrove and Alfred Liu.